bytetriper/RAE/README.md

 ## Tips

-- Stage 2 assumes Stage 1 assets are available locally; verify the paths in `stage2/train.py` and `stage2/sample*.py` before launching jobs.
+- Stage 2 assumes Stage 1 assets are available locally; verify the paths in `src/train.py` and `src/sample*.py` before launching jobs.
-- If your dataset folder is large, set `--num-workers` to fully utilise CPU prefetch.
+- If your dataset folder is large, bump `training.num_workers` in the config to fully utilise CPU prefetch.
 - To resume training from a checkpoint, pass `--ckpt <path>` to `train.py`.